pepstock-org/Charba/README.md

  * change `PointStyleCallback` class, adding context as generic.
  * remove `xPadding` and `yPadding` options from `LineLabel` options.
 Use padding instead.
  * remove `onDestroy` method from `Plugin` interface.
 Use `onBeforeDestroy` instead.
  * change type to `mode` and `overScaleMode` options in Zoom plugin configuration, from `org.pepstock.charba.client.enums.InteractionAxis` to `org.pepstock.charba.client.zoom.enums.Mode` class.
+ * change signature of `EnterCallback`, `LeaveCallback`, `ClickCallback` and `DoubleClickCallback` interfaces of annotation plugin in order to get an `AnnotationContext` as argument instead of a chart and annotation options instances.

 ### Features